The Meta-Variational Quantum Eigensolver (Meta-VQE): Learning energy profiles of parameterized Hamiltonians for quantum simulation: Results

 As stated above, no known quantum circuit represents the ground state of this model for any $n$ and $\Delta$.
-This gives us a good training field to test the most general approach of a meta-VQE.
-We follow the same strategy as other VQAs when applied to a general problem: we construct the quantum circuit with minimal blocks called layers that are concatenated and progressively introduce more variational parameters and generate entanglement.
-One may expect that, the more layers are considered, the closer the algorithm will end up to the ground state.
-The encoding part of the meta-VQE will follow a similar strategy as data re-uploading for variational quantum classification \cite{perez-salinas_data_2020}: we encode the $\Delta$ parameter into rotational single-qubit gates using a linear function of the form $w\Delta + \phi$, where $w$ and $\phi$ are the variational parameters.
-Universality of this kind of encoding provided with enough layers with a single-qubit has been shown \cite{perez-salinas_data_2020}, so we expect to obtain a similar behavior when using it on multiple qubits and adding entanglement between them.
-Each layer, both in the encoding and processing parts, contains first-neighbor CNOT gates.
+This gives us a good training ground to test the most general approach to a meta-VQE.
+We follow the same strategy as in other VQAs when applied to a general problem: we construct the quantum circuit with minimal blocks, called layers, that are concatenated and progressively introduce more variational parameters and generate entanglement.
+One may expect that, the greater the number of layers that are considered, the closer to the ground state the algorithm will end up.
+The encoding part of the meta-VQE follows a similar strategy as data re-uploading for variational quantum classification \cite{perez-salinas_data_2020}: we encode the parameter $\Delta$ into rotational single-qubit gates using a linear function of the form $w\Delta + \phi$, where $w$ and $\phi$ are the variational parameters.
+Universality of this kind of encoding, when provided with enough layers with a single-qubit, has been shown \cite{perez-salinas_data_2020}, so we expect to obtain a similar behavior when it is used on multiple qubits and entanglement is added between them.
+Each layer, in both the encoding and the processing part, contains first-neighbor controlled-NOT (CNOT) gates.
 This kind of entanglement ansatz has been proven to provide circuits with high expressibility \cite{sim_expressibility_2019}.

 An encoding layer $l$ of the meta-VQE circuit for this model can be written in the following form

 where $\vec{\Phi}_{l} = (\vec{\varphi}_{1l},\cdots, \vec{\varphi}_{nl})$ and